Vratsa dialect

-The Vratsa dialect is a Bulgarian dialect, member of the Southwestern Bulgarian dialects, which is spoken in the region of Vratsa in northwestern Bulgaria.
+The Vratsa dialect is a Bulgarian dialect, member of the Northwestern Bulgarian dialects, which is spoken in the region of Vratsa in northwestern Bulgaria.
 The Vratsa dialect borders on the transitional Belogradchik dialect to the west, the Northwestern Byala Slatina-Pleven dialect to the north and east, the Botevgrad dialect to the southeast and the Sofia dialect to the south.